typetools/checker-framework/checker/tests/README.md

 The Nullness Checker should report an error for the dereference in line 4.
-The non-localized message key for such an error is 'dereference.of.nullable'.
-You could learn that by reading the Javadoc (or the source code) for org.checkerframework.checker.nullness.NullnessVisitor, or by creating the test and observing the failure.
+The non-localized message key for such an error is `dereference.of.nullable`.
+You could learn that by reading the Javadoc (or the source code) for `org.checkerframework.checker.nullness.NullnessVisitor`, or by creating the test and observing the failure.

 To indicate the expected failure, insert the line